alpaka-group/llama/docs/pages/dimensions.rst

     llama::ArrayExtents<llama::dyn, 256, llama::dyn> extents{128, 32};

 The template argument list specifies the order and nature (compile vs. runtime) of the extents.
-An instance of :cpp:`llama::ArrayExtents` can then be constructed with as many runtime extents as :cpp:`llama::dyn`s specified in the template argument list.
+An instance of :cpp:`llama::ArrayExtents` can then be constructed with as many runtime extents as :cpp:`llama::dyn`\ 's specified in the template argument list.

 By setting a specific value for all template arguments, the array extents are fully determined at compile time.